monsterkrampe/crystal/concepts/conditionals/introduction.md

 ## Comparison operators

 Comparison operators are used to compare values and return a `true` or `false` value.
-These operators require two values to be compared of the same type.
+These operators require two values of the same type to be compared.
 If the values are not of the same type then the compiler will throw an error.
 Here is a list of the comparison operators and an example of when they give a `true` value: